 MOD EUR/XXXXA25A2/1

-19.1 § 1 All transmissions shall be capable of being identified either by identification signals or by other means1.
+19.1 § 1 All transmissions shall be capable of being identified as operating under the responsibility of a single administration either by identification signals1 or by other means2.

 ADD EUR/XXXXA25A2/2

 _______________

 2 19.1.2 In the absence of identifying signals, the notifying administration of a space system shall be able to identify the transmissions, including space stations and frequency bands, operating under a frequency assignment authorized by that notifying administration, and communicate this information to the Radiocommunication Bureau or another administration upon request, in a timely manner.
 (WRC-23)